-Alex Roddie tests this free, simple and potentially life-saving app as part of his review of the best digital mapping and apps for 2022.
+Alex Roddie tests OS Locate, a free, simple and potentially life-saving app as part of his review of the best digital mapping and apps for hiking.

 Navigation apps don’t come simpler than the Ordnance Survey’s OS Locate – a free app dedicated to giving your position and elevation.
 It does this perfectly and with minimal fuss, making it ideal as either a backup option or a digital companion to a traditional navigation system.